 · Will the floor support traffic, equipment, or both?

 Will people be walking or driving on the floor?
 Areas with high foot traffic should be even and slip resistant to prevent falls.
 A floor that supports vehicle traffic should be able to support and disperse the rolling weight of the vehicle and be abrasion resistant to prevent wear patterns.
-The floor under heavy machinery must be able to support the weight of the full load.
+The floor under heavy machinery must be able to support the full weight and protect the subfloor from any machine vibrations.
 If the machine generates heat or cold, or if there is a possibility that ingredients or chemicals may spill on the surrounding floor, those factors must be taken into account.

 · Is this area prone to temperature swings?